- Go wine tasting in Chile's famous Casablanca Valley

 Day 4: Maipo Valley Full-Day Tour

-Today you'll experience even more of Chile's famous natural beauty with a visit to Cajón del Maipu.
+Today, you'll experience even more of Chile's famous natural beauty with a visit to Cajón del Maipu.
 After breakfast, you'll embark on a 45-minute road trip southeast of Santiago to this popular gorge.
 You'll first arrive in the fertile San José de Maipo region, with its hills and vineyards.
-Then it's an ascent into the mountains and the landscapes become even more dramatic as massifs and snow-capped peaks dominate the skyline.
-That's to say nothing of the sparkling rivers and streams that wind through this paradise.
+Then, it's an ascent into the mountains, and the landscapes become even more dramatic as massifs and snowcapped peaks dominate the skyline.
+That's nothing of the sparkling rivers and streams that wind through this paradise.

-After reaching 3,000 meters above sea level (9,843 feet), you'll exit the vehicle at the shores of the Embalse de Yeso, a reservoir nestled in the Andes whose glassy surface shines bright turquoise.
+After reaching 9,843 feet (3,000 m) above sea level, you'll exit the vehicle at the shores of the Embalse de Yeso, a reservoir nestled in the Andes whose glassy surface shines bright turquoise.
 There will be ample time to marvel at this landscape and snap photos of the panoramic vistas.
 You'll also walk around the shore as your expert guide offers insight into the geology of the area as well as the history of the reservoir, a result of damming the Yeso River back in 1964.

-For lunch, pull up a seat near the water and enjoy a picnic accompanied by a selection of top Chilean wine.
-Afterward, you'll return to San José de Maipo and stop in at a local restaurant to try a traditional Chilean empanada.
+For lunch, sit near the water and enjoy a picnic accompanied by a selection of top Chilean wine.
+Afterward, you'll return to San José de Maipo and stop at a local restaurant to try a traditional Chilean empanada.
 Finally, you'll transfer back to your hotel in Santiago.

 It's time to say farewell to Chile.
 In the morning, you'll transfer from your hotel to the airport in Santiago for your flight back home. ¡Buen viaje!